fluttercommunity/native_widgets/README.md

 To use this plugin, add `native_widgets` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-Make sure you add the following permissions to your Android Manifest

 ``` dart
 // Import package
 import 'package:native_widgets/native_widgets.dart';